 The Texas Board of Nursing (BON or Board) is in charge of licensing, regulating, and monitoring the state's 260,000 licensed registered nurses and 98,000 licensed vocational nurses.
 The BON has approved 114 registered nurse education programs and 98 licensed vocational nurse education programs.

-Local and foreign educated nurses are licensed by the BON after passing the NCLEX exam or receiving endorsement from other states.
+Local and foreign-educated nurses are licensed by the BON after passing the NCLEX exam or receiving endorsements from other states.

 What are the types of NCLEX exams in Texas?

 - NCLEX RN - for candidates who have finished an Associate Degree in Nursing or a Bachelor's Degree in Nursing (BSN)

 - NCLEX PN - for practical and vocational nurses who have acquired a diploma in Licensed Vocational Nursing or a License in Practical Nursing.

 How long does it take to process the NCLEX for foreign educated nurses, and how much does it cost?

 In the State of Texas, the NCLEX exam application or the Texas Nursing License application process will take 6 to 8 months to complete and the NCLEX fees range from $1,200.00 to $1,300.00 until the quick result phase.